twylie/bviRNASeq/README.md

 ## 1. FASTQ (paired-read files)

 The pipeline requires paired-end FASTQ files as input.
 You will supply the pipeline a file-of-filenames (fofn) listing the FASTQ files, one filename per line.
 Each FASTQ should have the fully qualified path to the file on disk listed.
-List all of the samples you wish to analyze in a `reads.fofn` file, the minimum being one FASTQ file.
+List all of the samples you wish to analyze in a `reads.fofn` file, the minimum being one sample; however, you must provide both read-pairs per sample.
 The path to the `reads.fofn` will be included in the pipeline `config.yaml` configuration file in the `reads fofn` field.

 Example file in `example/reads.fofn` directory: